Mickey Rourke: 2010–present

 In 2010, Rourke played the role of the main villain Whiplash in the film Iron Man 2.
-In an interview with Rip It Up magazine he revealed that he prepared for the role by visiting Russian jail inmates.
+In an interview with New Zealand magazine Rip It Up magazine he revealed that he prepared for the role by visiting Russian jail inmates.
 In 2011, he portrayed the villainous King Hyperion in Immortals and received praise for his performance, while the film received mixed-to-positive reviews and became a box office success.
 He also had a minor role as Tool in Sylvester Stallone's The Expendables.
 Though he had little screen time, his performance was met with rave reviews and cited as one of the film's highlights.

 Just before the end of the year, he confirmed on a British TV talk show that he would play Gareth Thomas in an upcoming film about the Welsh rugby star who came out as gay the previous year.
 As of February 2011, he began research on the film, but noted, "We're not going to make this movie until we've done all the proper research.
 We need to do our homework and I need to train for from nine to eleven months."
 In 2011, Rourke was cast in the film Java Heat as an American citizen shadowing terrorist groups in Java, Indonesia.
 The film was released in 2013.
 In 2014, he reprised his Marv role from Sin City in the sequel Sin City: A Dame to Kill For.

-In 2020, Rourke competed on season four of The Masked Singer as "Gremlin" and sang "Stand by Me" by Ben E. King.
-After the performance, the Gremlin costume became too hot for him and he ended up unmasking himself before the audience could even vote.
+In 2020, Rourke competed in season four of The Masked Singer as "Gremlin" and sang "Stand by Me" by Ben E. King.
+After the performance, the Gremlin costume became too hot for him and he ended up unmasking himself before the audience could even vote for their favorite performer.